bain-cs110/bain-cs110.github.io/pages/_assignments/tutorial04.md

 The goal of this tutorial is to get you comfortable with if/else statements and while loops.
 Both of these types of statements are very powerful, so getting comfortable with them is essential (and will help you with [HW4](../assignments/hw4)).
 If you have a tutorial earlier in the week, then you have not yet reviewed **while loops**.
 Here are <a href="https://docs.google.com/presentation/d/19E8Sg2PT0k2l_st0mIvJWMfa0VJ_XaoT0mfjM366pA4/edit?usp=sharing" target="_blank">some slides</a> to explain the rules of while loops.

+## Stuck in an infinite loop?

+When you write an infinite loop, like in `warmup/a_while_always_true.py`, Python will keep running the loop until it literally can't anymore.
+You can  cancel out of the program by going back to your Interpreter window and hitting Ctl+C or go the Shell menu at the top of the screen and select `Interrupt Execution`.

 ## Part 1: Number Guessing Game
 Open the `01_number_game.py` file and write a program for a number guessing game.
 The game already does the following: